DotNet-Party-Games/Dotnet-Royale/README.md

 1. As a user, I should be able to sign into an account.
 1. As a user, I should be able to view the global leaderboard.
 1. As a user, I should be able to play a functioning mini-game.
-1. As a user, I should be able to play Blackjack against another player
+1. As a user, I should be able to play Blackjack against the dealer.
-   1. … be able to see dealer and player cards after round-end
+   1. … be able to see dealer and player cards after round-end.
-   1. … be able to see game stat history
+   1. ... be able to see match results.
-   1. … be able to request a rematch
+   1. … be able to request a rematch.
-1. As a user, I should be able to play Snake against a leaderboard
+1. As a user, I should be able to play Snake against a leaderboard.
-   1. … be able to control a Snake and collect dots to grow in size
+   1. … be able to control a Snake and collect dots to grow in size.
-   1. … be able to see end game stats
+   1. … be able to see end game result.
-   1. ... be able to see game stat history
+   1. ... be able to see game stat history.
+1. As a user, I should be able to play a game of Tic-Tac-Toe against the computer.
-   1. ... be able to request a rematch
+   1. ... be able to see end game result.
-1. As a user, I should be able to view my game performance history.
+1. As a user, I should be able to view my game performance history within user profile.
-1. As a user, I should be able to access a live game chat feature
+1. As a user, I should be able to access a live chat feature.
 ## **Scope Goals (Post-MVP):**
-1. Increase number of games (n>5)
+1. Increase number of games (n>5).
    1. Tetris
    1. \*Atari Pong
    1. \*Tron Bike (multiplayer snake variation)
    1. Texas-Hold em (Poker)
 1. Snake Scope Goal
    1. Both players able to operate snakes within the same window
    1. User able to choose texture of snake based off of achievements
    1. Multiple difficulty levels
 1. Blackjack Scope Goals